When is the new James Bond film released? What's the title, who is in the cast, and is it Daniel Craig’s last movie as 007?

 “It’s a great character and I’m very excited,” he told the Mirror.
 “But that was one thing that I discussed with Cary.
 I said, ‘We cannot identify him with any act of terrorism reflecting an ideology or a religion.
 That’s not something I would entertain, so if that is why I am your choice then you can count me out’.
 But that was clearly not his vision.
 So he’s a very different kind of terrorist.”

 Alongside Malek are a host of famous names.
-Captain Marvel’s breakout star Lashana Lynch has joined the cast as a character called Nomi, while Ana de Armas is believed to be Bond’s love interest – Paloma.
+Captain Marvel’s breakout star Lashana Lynch has joined the cast as a character called Nomi, who will reportedly get the code name 007 after Bond retires (more on that here), while Ana de Armas is believed to be Bond’s love interest – Paloma.

 David Dencik will play a character named Waldo who, according to a tweet from the actor’s cousin, is another villain, while Billy Magnussen is reportedly starring as a CIA agent and Dali Benssalah joining the cast in an unannounced role.